 In this article, the author reviews the risk of stroke in children with sickle cell anemia (HbSS).
 Stroke occurs in 11% of children with the disease by 20 years of age.
 The author reviews the pathophysiology of stroke in sickle cell disease and discusses ways to identify those at high risk for stroke.
 Transcranial Doppler (TCD) measurement of the time-averaged mean of the maximum (TAMM) blood flow velocities in the distal internal carotid (ICA) and proximal middle cerebral artery (MCA) has proven to be the best predictor of stroke risk in this population.
 The author discusses the TCD technique used in the examination of children with sickle cell disease for both initial examination as well as follow-up examinations.
 He also reviews the effectiveness of transfusion therapy for prevention of stroke in this population and discusses possible alternative therapies, including hydroxyurea and bone marrow transplantation, for stroke prevention in this high-risk population.
 Finally, the author reviews publications on the risk associated with elevated anterior cerebral artery velocities, reports on encephalo-arterio-duro-synangiosis (EDAS) in patients with homozygous sickle cell anemia with moyamoya, and reviews the parameters that affect TCD velocity and potentially impact stroke risk in this population.
 He reviews recent trials in HbSS, including SWITCH, TWITCH, and a controlled trial of transfusions for silent cerebral infarcts in sickle cell anemia.
-He cites a publication documenting the report of successful implantation of an antisickling beta-globin gene into autologous hematopoietic stem cells in a 13-year-old with HbSS.
+He cites the development of different gene therapies that can silence BCL11a, resulting in increased HbF levels.

 • Children with sickle cell disease have an 11% risk of developing stroke by age 20 years.
 Of these strokes, 75% are ischemic and occur in patients with severe stenosis of the terminal internal carotid artery or proximal middle and anterior carotid arteries.